dasuos/SecurityStuff/README.md

 - To extend the CNC server with a secure connection, see [TLS sockets](#tls-sockets---tls_sockets)

 ## Rootkit - rootkit
+**DO NOT RUN** on production or persistent hosts.
+Run only in an isolated disposable VM snapshot only for research/educational purposes

 **rootkit.c**
-- Simple demonstrative rootkit blocking reboot system call by disabling write protect flag (cr0 register) and overwriting function pointer in the system call table
+- Educational demo of simple rootkit blocking reboot system call by disabling write protect flag (cr0 register) and overwriting function pointer in the system call table
-- By using a virtual machine, compile the kernel module by running <code>make</code> and <code>sudo insmod rootkit.ko</code>, then reboot to verify that the kernel has not shut down and try to ping the machine
+- By using a virtual machine, compile the kernel module by running <code>make</code> and <code>sudo insmod rootkit.ko</code>, then reboot to verify that the kernel has not shut down, and try to ping the machine

 ## TLS sockets - tls_sockets
 - TLS sockets using elliptic-curve Diffie-Hellman key exchange